-Committee Type: Operational
+Committee Type: Operational Committee Ownership: Board of Directors

 Each BCSS Sport will have a Sport Advisory Committee.
 Due to the nature of Football not being contested at the zone level the committee composition will not be derived from the zones.